segment-boneyard/khaos/Readme.md

   - [A template for node projects.](/segmentio/khaos-node) Pretty basic.
   - [A template for component projects.](/segmentio/khaos-component) Featuring conditional blocks and conditional files!
   - [A CLI that uses the Javascript API internally.](/logo/cli/tree/master/bin/logo-create) Featuring custom plugins.

-## Local Templates

-  Khaos will also look for local templates in the `~/.khaos` directory.
-Here's an example using the same template as above, but locally...

-    $ mkdir ~/.khaos
-    $ git clone git://github.com/segmentio/khaos-node.git ~/.khaos/node

-  That clones Segment.io's node template as simply `node`, so then you can...

-    $ khaos node my-new-project

-  ...and boom!
-Project created.

 ## Javascript API